PennyLeScroche/PennyLeScroche.github.io/notes.md

 **Negative aspects** - A regret you have, a weakness in your technique

-**Additional trait, special moves** - special fighting techniques that can be used under certain conditions OR by spending inspiration
+**Additional trait, signature moves** - special fighting techniques that can be used under certain conditions OR by spending inspiration

 Scenarios:
 - Part of an organization protecting this realm from beings of the spirit realm